Brian-Baros/SarahMemory/README.md

 - Modular architecture

 ### **DESIGN CONCEPT**
-- The FrontEnd is just for visualization interaction
+- The Frontend is just for visualization interaction
-- Users should be able to use thier own custom frontend and UI
+- Users should be able to use their own custom frontend and UI
-- SarahMemory mainly focus on backend operations, universal and cross-platform operations,
+- SarahMemory mainly focuses on backend operations, universal and cross-platform operations,
-- SarahMemory is more of the Blueprint, Foundation, Kernal, Framework, Engine, behind future AiOS systems.
+- SarahMemory is more of the Blueprint, Foundation, Kernel, Framework, Engine, behind future AiOS systems.
 - This system is being designed as an All-in-one system.
-Since it is extremely modular, other developers can benifit from it design.
+Since it is extremely modular, other developers can benefit from its design.

 ---
 # **🖥️ UI Previews**